- Location: Utah

 - Extension permits, for when a temporary permit expires before the dealer has registered the vehicle

 - Nonresident permits, for those who buy a vehicle in Utah for registration in another state

 - Loaded demonstration permits entitle the dealer to use a dealer plate to demonstrate an unregistered loaded vehicle to a customer.

-- In-transit permits allow dealers 96 hours to transport unregistered vehicles on Utah highways.
+- In-transit permits allow dealers temporary permission to transport unregistered vehicles on Utah highways.